-If you pay for a broadband or mobile phone bill in the UK, you might have noticed that your provider has increased your monthly prices mid-contract as of the 1st April.
+If you pay for a broadband or mobile phone bill in the UK, you might have noticed that your provider is increasing your monthly price mid-contract In March or April 2023.
 And if you haven’t, it’s worth checking to see if you have a message from your provider about your bill.

 Many broadband and mobile providers hike their prices each year to combat the inflation rate and rising business costs.
 Surprisingly, they can even do this if you’ve agreed to a fixed monthly direct debit for your contract period.
-But is that allowed?
+But is that allowed, even at astronomical rates of 14%?
 And can you leave your contract early if so?

 Read on to find out which providers put their prices up during your contract term, and whether you can cancel or switch if your provider increases yours.